domonda/go-sqldb/README.md

 // to retrieve a connection anywhere in the code base err = db.Conn(ctx).Exec("...")
 ```

+Here if `GetUserOrNil` will use the global db connection if
+no other connection is stored in the context.

+But when called from withing the function passed to `db.Transaction`
+it will re-use the transaction saved in the context.

 ```go
 func GetUserOrNil(ctx context.Context, userID uu.ID) (user *User, err error) {